apache/fury-site/docs/specification/xlang_implementation_guide.md

 `#[fory(bytes)]`.
 Consequently, an unannotated `Vec<i32>` field remains `LIST<VARINT32>`, an explicit fixed-element list remains `LIST<INT32>`, and ordinary or serializer-selected primitive Vec roots retain their dense-array or BINARY representation.
-An external structural or manual serializer targeting a primitive remains an object LIST child because its serializer does not expose the canonical scalar wire ID.
+An external structural or custom serializer targeting a primitive remains an object LIST child because its serializer does not expose the canonical scalar wire ID.
 Derive may validate the explicit primitive category but does not map Rust types to wire IDs.
 Inline scalar-ID and exact-target